How to Choose a Real Estate Agent - Selling guide

 Good questions to ask real estate agents when selling your home

-Once you’ve narrowed down your pool of preferred agents, it’s time for some meetings.
-Jennifer Temm Munns, an agent with Unlimited Potential (UP) Herne Bay, says it’s important to interview two agents minimum who are active in your area.
+Once you’ve drawn up a shortlist of preferred agents, it’s time for some meetings.
+Jennifer Temm-Munns, an agent with Unlimited Potential (UP) Herne Bay, says it’s important to interview a minimum of two agents who are active in your area.

 At the first meeting they’ll provide you with an appraisal of the property, based on how much homes have been selling for in the area, normally as a range from low to high.